-No. As mentioned, our RN-to-BSN Online Program is strictly asynchronous; in other words, you are never required to be online at a particular time.
+No. As mentioned, our RN-to-BSN Online courses are strictly asynchronous; in other words, you are never required to be online at a particular time.
 Should a course ever have anything set at a specific time (a video presentation, for example), it will always be strictly optional and would not affect your grade.

 For a three credit course, it is recommended that you set aside 10-15 hours per week for study and assignments.
 A few of your courses are more than three credits, so you will want to set aside additional time for those.